tgritsaev/tasks-w-test-system-implementation/dimension-reduction/README.md

 # dimension_reduction
-Task implementation for the final stage of Moscow School Olympiad.
+Task implementation for the Moscow School Olympiad final stage.

 Task implementation and code for the polygon system for the final stage of Moscow School Olympiad for school students https://olimpiada.ru/activity/130